China releases high-resolution Mars images from Tianwen-1 probe

-Black-and-white picture of Mars taken by Tianwen 1.
-(Photo provided by CNSA)

-BEIJING, March 4 (Xinhua) -- The China National Space Administration (CNSA) on Thursday published high-resolution images of Mars captured by the country's Tianwen-1 probe.
+The China National Space Administration (CNSA) on Thursday, March 4, published high-resolution images of Mars captured by the country’s Tianwen-1 probe.

-These images include two panchromatic images and one color image, said the CNSA.

 In the images, Martian landforms such as small craters, mountain ridges and dunes are clearly visible.
 It is estimated that the diameter of the largest impact crater in the images is around 620 meters.